kyma-project/kyma/docs/kyma/12-07-bind-redis-service-to-microservice.md

   CLI
   </summary>

-> **NOTE:** The ServiceInstance, ServiceBinding, and ServiceBindingUsage can have different names than the Function, but it is recommended that all related resources share a common name.

-1. Create a ServiceBinding CR that points in the **spec.instanceRef** field to the Redis ServiceInstance created in the previous guide:
+1. Create a ServiceBinding CR that points in its **spec.instanceRef** field to the Redis ServiceInstance created in the previous guide:

    ```yaml
    cat <<EOF | kubectl apply -f -